 How to apply

 Due to the pandemic and restrictions we are not currently accepting applications for work experience placements.

 We will reassess this based on government restrictions, university advice and our lab capacity at the end of July 2021, so please check this page again after that date.

 Please apply online.
 Once you apply we will contact staff and look for a suitable placement for you.
 We will inform you by email if a placement is available.

 Make sure you apply in advance of when you’re hoping to start, so we have time to organise dates and work out the formalities.
 If you give little notice, it is unlikely we will be able to find you a placement.

-We are not able to offer lab-based work experience between 4 May and 12 June 2020.
+We are not able to offer lab-based work experience between May and mid-June.

 Alternatives to work experience placements

 You will be given emergency and safety information prior to starting any work.
 You must listen carefully and ask questions if you are unsure of anything.
 You must take reasonable care for your own health and safety and that of others, follow all safety instructions given by your supervisor, correctly use facilities and equipment provided for general safety and report any accidents, however minor.

 Working in laboratories in the School of Life Sciences